America added 428,000 jobs in April – KION546

 That said, not all is quite back to normal in the United States.

 Joblessness is still much higher for non-white workers, for example.
-At 5.9%, the Black unemployment rate is close to double the 3.2% of white workers.
+At 5.9%, the Black unemployment rate dropped to the lowest level since November 2019 in April, but it is still close to double the 3.2% of white workers.

 And while the number of employed men over the age of 20 has by now exceeded the figure from February 2020, women in the same age group are still 1.1 million employees short of their pre-pandemic level.